Chadli completes stunning Belgium fightback

-After a goalless first half, Japan struck twice in seven minutes after the interval to take full control of a gripping last-16 tie in Rostov-on-Don on Tuesday (NZST).
+After a goalless first half, Japan struck twice in seven minutes after the interval to take full control of a gripping last-16 tie in Rostov-on-Don on Tuesday (AEST).

 Genki Haraguchi and Takashi Inui scored stunners as Japan looked set to reach the first FIFA World Cup quarter-final in its history.